What exactly is telemedicine and how does it work? More importantly, how can you get paid for this type of remote work?

 - They must generally travel to or be located in certain types of originating sites such as a physician’s office, skilled nursing facility, or hospital for the visit.

-- [During COVID-19 Public Health Emergency] Starting March 6, 2020, Medicare will make payment for Medicare telehealth services furnished to patients in any healthcare facility and in their home.
+- [During COVID-19 Public Health Emergency] As of March 6, 2020, Medicare will make payment for Medicare telehealth services furnished to patients in any healthcare facility and in their home.

 - [During COVID-19 Public Health Emergency] While the current law (1135 waiver) requires an established relationship with the patient, HHS will not conduct audits to confirm this relationship for claims submitted during this public health emergency.